-As of December 31, 2023 and 2022, Management believes that the Bank meets all capital adequacy requirements to which it is subject.
-As of December 31, 2023, the most recent notification from the Bank's primary regulator categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
+As of December 31, 2024 and 2023, Management believes that the Bank meets all capital adequacy requirements to which it is subject.
+As of December 31, 2024, the most recent notification from the Bank's primary regulator categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
 There are no conditions or events since the notification that management believes have changed the Bank's category.

-The Bank's actual capital amounts and ratios as of December 31, 2023 and 2022, as required by the applicable framework, are as follows:
+The Bank's actual capital amounts and ratios as of December 31, 2024 and 2023, as required by the community bank leverage ratio framework are as follows: